SterlingMcKinley/FINAL_PROJECT/README.md

 6. Sterling McKinley (Administrator)

 ## PURPOSE
-A team of peers tasked to build an architecture to deploy an application of choice,  a Grade Tracker application.
+This project required the building of an architecture implementing a CI/CD pipeline to deploy an application of choice,  a Grade Tracker application.

-The project provide the opportunity for members to work under real-world conditions with a group of your peers under the constraints of a timeline and budget.
+The project further provided an opportunity for members to work as a team under realworld conditions of timeline and budget constraints.